seokbinyoon96/seokbinyoon96.github.io/content/authors/admin/_index.md

     awarder: AIAA/IEEE Digital Avionics System Conference 2023
     summary: |
       <small>
-      Winner of the <b>Bagmati Province</b> round and nominee for the <b>Global Award</b> in the <b>NASA International Space Apps Challenge 2020</b>, recognizing exceptional innovation and problem-solving in one of the largest global hackathons dedicated to space science and technology.
+      As a coauthor, I contributed the paper titled <em>"Safety and Capacity Analysis Framework for Integrated UAM Operation in Airports"</em>, and we were horored with Best of the Session award at the <b>42<sup>nd</sup> IEEE/AIAA Digital Avionics Systems Conference (DASC 2023)</b> in Barcelona, Spain.

       </small>
   - title: <small> Brain Korea 21 Plus (BK21+) Research Scholarship </small>
     date: 2022-03-01
     awarder: Korean Goverment
     summary: |
       <small>
-      Recipient of the <b>Nepal Government's merit-based full scholarship</b> for a Bachelor of Engineering in Aerospace Engineering, awarded for achieving a <b>national rank of 73<sup>rd</sup></b> and ranking <b>3<sup>rd</sup> among Aerospace Engineering majors</b>.
+      Recipient of the <b>Korean Government's merit-based full scholarship</b>.
       </small>
 ---